jmacost5/cpp-528-fall-2021-group-01/labs/wk02/README.md

 Using the category column in the file, create meaningful groups for the variables by assigning a group label to each.
 The LTDB codebook includes some, such as “Variable Group 1: Race and Age by Race” on page 5.
 Use these as a guide, but feel free to create your own taxonomy that helps you make sense of the variables.

 When you are done save the Excel file as a CSV file with in this location: **"data/rodeo/ltdb_data_dictionary.csv**

+If you are unsure what the data/rodeo directory is, [please go back to the data directory structure](https://watts-college.github.io/cpp-528-fall-2021/labs/lab-02-instructions.html#data-directory-structure)

+We now have a machine-readable data dictionary.
+This allows us to create some tools that make the full database easier to use.

+**Part 2: Build a Variable Filter**

+**Separate data processing steps within a separate file**

+Create a couple of filters for your data dictionary that make the meta-data easier to access and easier to use.
+These functions will live in a separate file called utilties.R.

+Import objects within that .R file into your .rmd file You will then import your functions within that file into a .rmd file, where you will hide how you created these functions and merely show the user what they do.
+In your .rmd file, you need to use the source() function to import your functions within the utilties.R file.

+**We will create the following custom functions:**

+**ONE:** Filter variables by theme or group. function that takes as

+***Input:*** an argument one or more of the groups that you just created in the concordance file under the “category” field

+***Output*** The function should return all of the rows of the dataframe that belong to the group.

+**TWO:** Function that searches variable descriptions for a specific string

+***Input:*** variable descriptions for a specific string

+***Output*** returns any variables that match.
+For example

+if I searched for “income” I would want variables like median household income and per capita income.

+**THREE:** Function to filter variables by time periods.

+***Input:*** User will specify the time periods of interest for the study and the

+***Output*** Function will identify all variables that have measures for those periods.

+For example, I if I want to use the data for a study that covers 1990, 2000, and 2010 which variables are available for all three periods